2025 NFL Draft: Instant Fantasy Football Reactions to Every Round 1 Pick

 Team Needs: TE, S, CB

-The Jets addressed a need that will not only make its offensive line younger, but provide coverage for New York’s new quarterback.
-The move also helps backs Breece Hall and Braelon Allen with their games.
+The Jets addressed a need that will not only make its offensive line younger but also provide protection for New York’s new quarterback, Justin Fields.
+Arguably the best right tackle in the draft, the move should also help RBs Breece Hall and Braelon Allen.

 Membou’s body control and quickness will give the Jets’ OL a “pop”.
-His strength also helps stifle blitzes and provides more time in the pocket and running lanes.
+His strength also helps stifle blitzes, providing more time in the pocket and running lanes.

 Fantasy impact?
 He only helps the case of why you continue to draft guys such as Breece Hall and Garrett Wilson with confidence.